 What is adult representation?

 Representation allows someone to be responsible for the personal and financial interests of an adult who is not able to make some or all of their own decisions.
 The person who applies for representation is called a representative.
 If an adult is unable to make significant health, personal care or financial decisions on their own, another adult, such as a family member or other caring person, can apply to the court to be appointed as the adult's representative.
-Some people may refer to a representative as an adult guardian, delegate, or substitute decision maker, although these terms do not always have the same legal meaning.
+Some people may refer to a representative as an adult guardian, attorney, delegate, or substitute decision maker, although these terms do not always have the same legal meaning.

 The person for whom a representative is appointed is called an adult in need of representation.
 Only a judge can appoint a representative.